x95castle1/custom-cartographer-supply-chain-examples/README.md

 kapp deploy --yes -a tekton-git-cli -f https://raw.githubusercontent.com/tektoncd/catalog/main/task/git-cli/0.2/git-cli.yaml
 ```

+8. Install [sonarqube](https://docs.sonarqube.org/latest/setup/sonarqube-on-kubernetes/) (skip if you already have a sonarqube instance running in a cluster)

 ## Run the example in this repo

 > assumes current working directory is `repo root`